§ 7B-2401.4. Remediation.

 (h) If the court determines that reassessment of capacity is warranted, the court shall order a new forensic evaluation.
 This forensic evaluation shall be performed by the original forensic evaluator when possible and comply with the requirements of G.S.
 7B-2401.3.
 Any initial forensic evaluation or reevaluation shall be conducted independently of the remediation services and shall not be conducted by the remediation specialist for the juvenile.

 (i) If, at any time during the remediation treatment, the remediation service provider finds that the juvenile has likely completed the requirements of the remediation services, the remediation service provider shall provide written notification to the court, the prosecutor, and the juvenile's attorney within two business days regarding this finding.
 A copy of any remediation report or reports shall be forwarded to the court and to the juvenile's attorney.
 The court may order the release of a remediation report to the prosecutor after providing the juvenile with reasonable notice and an opportunity to be heard and then determining that the information is relevant and necessary to the hearing of the matter before the court and unavailable from any other source.
 This subsection shall not be construed to relieve any court of its duty to conduct hearings and make findings required under relevant federal law before ordering the release of any private medical or mental health information or records related to substance abuse or HIV status or treatment.
 The records shall be withheld from public inspection and, except as provided in this subsection, may be examined only by order of the court.
 The juvenile's matter shall be returned to court within a reasonable time, and not more than 30 days after the completion of remediation services, for review or further proceedings.
-(2023-114, s.
-5(b).)
+(2024-17, s.
+7(a).)